-Step into the past and get to know the history of the Karadjordjevic family and the first Serbian uprising, discover the secrets of royal wines, explore the cave and enjoy the Sumadija’s specialities.
+Step into the past od Serbia and get to know the history of the royal Karadjordjevic family and the First Serbian Uprising, discover the hidden secrets of royal wines, explore the cave and enjoy the Sumadija’s specialties.

-visit to the Church of St George on Oplenac Hill
+Visiting the Church of St George on the Oplenac Hill

 Wine tasting at the Royal Winery

-The tour starts from Novi Sad at 8 am from the parking lot in front of Hotel Sajam, while we will pick up our guests from Belgrade at 9.30.
+The tour starts from Novi Sad at 8 AM from the parking lot in front of Hotel Saja.
+The passengers from Belgrade will join us at 9.30 PM.

-Arriving to the town of Topola we first visit the Karadjordjev Grad fort where the museum and the modest old church are situated.
-Here we will learn about the town’s importance in Serbian history and see the remains from the time of the First Serbian Insurrection against the Ottomans (1804-13).
-In the church we will see the splendid iconostasis with its meticulous carvings.
+Upon arrival at the town of Topola, we’ll first visit the Karadjordjev fortress where the museum and the modest old church are situated.
+Here we’ll learn about the importance that this city played in Serbian history and see the remains from the time of the First Serbian Uprising against the Ottomans (1804-13).
+In the church, we’ll see the splendid iconostasis with its amazing carvings.

 Atop the forested Oplenac hill sits one of the nicest sights in the whole of Serbia – the mausoleum church of the Karadjordjević royal house.
-From the outside the five-domed church is covered in shiny white marble while inside of it visitors admire hundreds of scenes done in mosaics, all of them copies from medieval Serbian monasteries.
-In its crypt we will see more mosaics as well as graves of 25 members of the Karadjordjević dynasty.
+From the outside, you’ll be amazed by the five-domed church covered in shiny white marble.
+After stepping into the church, you’ll admire hundreds of scenes done in mosaics, all of them copies from medieval Serbian monasteries.
+In its crypt, we’ll see more mosaics as well as tombstones of 25 members of the Karadjordjević dynasty.

 Next door is the house of king Petar I, today a part of the museum with royal portraits and interesting historical items.

-After that we will have wine tasting at the Royal Winery.
+After that, we’ll take you to the Royal Winery for wine tasting.
 The equipment from the royal time became part of the museum setting.
 A special museum attraction is the oldest barrels from this cellar, personal gifts to King Petar from 1906 and barrels from 1922, wedding gifts to King Aleksandar I and Queen Marija.
-In the museum setting is the oldest Serbian wine cellar with a quantity of preserved archive wines, in the original package in three sizes (with a recessed bottom and royal coat of arms) from 1931 to 1957.
+In the museum, the setting is the oldest Serbian wine cellar with a quantity of preserved archive wines, in the original package in three sizes (with a recessed bottom and royal coat of arms) from 1931 to 1957.

-After wine tasting we will visit the cave of Risovaca.
+After wine tasting, we’ll visit the cave of Risovaca.
 Long years of research in the Risovaca cave revealed a large number of fossilized bones and teeth of numerous animal species that during the last ice age lived on the steps around Risovaca.

-After this we head for our lunch.
-Karadjordjev Vajat is an ethno-restaurant located in the historic village of Orašac, where the 1804 insurrection started.
+After this, we head for our lunch.
+Karadjordjev Vajat is an authentic restaurant located in the historic village of Orašac, where the 1804 insurrection started.
 Standing at 380m above sea level, the wood and brick complex enjoys beautiful views of Sumadija’s rolling hills.
-After our lunch we will visit Karadjordje’s monument, see the memorial village school as well as the Marićevićа Jaruga gully where the insurrectionists gathered.
+After our lunch, we will visit Karadjordje’s monument, see the memorial village school as well as the Marićevićа Jaruga gully where the insurrectionists gathered.

 Conditions for free cancellation

 Free cancelation minimum 7 days before the tour starts.
-In case of changes on the monetary market or a smaller number of passengers the organizer reserves the right to change the price, change the program or cancel the trip at latest 3 days before the departure.
+In case of changes in the monetary market or a smaller number of passengers the organizer reserves the right to change the price, change the program or cancel the trip at the latest 3 days before the departure.